-The GCSE Drama course is the perfect preparation for further education within the Performing Arts.
-It focuses on confidence, performance and presentation skills which are fully cross curricular and relevant to many occupations.
+The GCSE Drama course is the perfect preparation for further education not just within the Performing Arts but across all courses where communication and team work is vital.
+It focuses on confidence, performance and presentation skills which are fully cross-curricular and relevant to many occupations.